 8. Payments

 8.1 Advance: Customer shall pay an Advance to PG&E prior to installation of the Add-on Device and no later than ninety (90) calendar days from the effective date of this agreement.
 This Advance shall be paid in addition to the cost of standard facilities for service and metering that PG&E would normally provide in accordance with its tariffs on file with and authorized by the California Public Utilities Commission (Commission).
-Customer's Advance shall include PG&E’s out-of-pocket expenses to approve and install the Customer-Owned Add-on Device and administrative costs of $___________ to record and track the Customer-Owned Add-on Device.
+Customer's Advance shall include PG&E’s actual cost for reviewing and approving the proposed installation, the estimated cost for installing the Add-on Device and administrative costs of $___________ associated with the Add-on Device.

 8.2 Maintenance and Operating Costs: Customer shall pay PG&E for maintenance, testing, repair and removal and/or replacement of the Customer-Owned Add-on Device.
 This charge shall be PG&E’s costs, including labor and materials.
+Labor shall be charged at the hourly rate of $_____ per hour.
 These costs shall be collected through an Agreement to Perform Tariff Scheduled Related Work, (Form 62-4527.)

 9. Changes in Load or Service Requirements